HCL-TECH-SOFTWARE/ounce-maven-plugin/README.md

-# IBM AppScan Source Maven Plug-in
+# HCL AppScan Source Maven Plug-in

 Easily integrate security testing into your Maven builds using the ounce-maven-plugin and AppScan Source.